 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.

 UC Davis Extension courses are not accepted as part of the university residence requirement.

-There are additional residence requirements for students enrolled in the Colleges of Letters and Science and Engineering.
+There are additional residence requirements for students enrolled in the Colleges of Letters and Science.
 If you are planning to study abroad during your senior year, you should consult your college dean's office or the Biology Academic Success Center.

 To receive a bachelor’s degree, you must obtain twice as many grade points as units (a 2.000 GPA) for all courses you have attempted in the university.
 For specific college requirements, consult the college sections, below:

 - Unit | Residence | Scholarship | English Composition

 - Unit | Scholarship | English Composition | Foreign Language (only A.B. & B.A.S. degrees) | Breadth (only A.B. & B.A.S. degrees)

 - Unit | Residence | Scholarship | English Composition | Current Catalog Curriculum

 - Unit | Residence | Scholarship | English Composition | Area (Breadth) | Foreign Language (A.B. & B.A.S. degrees)